apache/pulsar/site2/docs/functions-develop.md

 The logic of this `WordCount` function is pretty simple and straightforward:

-1. The function first splits the received string into multiple words on space
+1. The function first splits the received string into multiple words on space.
 2. For each `word`, the function increments the corresponding `counter` by 1 (via `incr_counter(key, amount)`).

 <!--END_DOCUSAURUS_CODE_TABS-->